NukolLodda/Flopcraft/README.md

-Modussy (aka Flopcraft, Slaycraft, ect.)
+Modussy (aka Flopcraft)
 ---
-a little hobby of mine that I've been working on.
+A very s3xy and aesthetic Minecraft mod

 As of right now, Modussy currently has support for Minecraft versions 1.19.2 and 1.20.1 on forge API.
 A fabric port will likely get made some day however, it will likely be in a separate repository.